Jurong Region Line: Construction of initial phases

-To construct the line, a multi-storey car park in Choa Chu Kang was acquired along with the partial acquisition of 19 land plots, affecting only ancillary features such as green verges and fences.
-The Choa Chu Kang and Jurong East bus interchanges were relocated on 16 December 2018 and 6 December 2020 respectively.
-Pioneer Primary School merged with Juying Primary School in 2022 to facilitate a revised alignment of the line which would run through the former school premises.
+Preparatory works for the project involved a number of land acquisitions and infrastructure relocations.
+A multi-storey car park in Choa Chu Kang was acquired, while portions of 19 land plots were partially acquired, primarily affecting ancillary features such as fences and landscaped verges.
+To accommodate construction works, the Choa Chu Kang and Jurong East bus interchanges were relocated on 16 December 2018 and 6 December 2020 respectively.
+Pioneer Primary School was merged with Juying Primary School in 2022, enabling a revised alignment that would pass through the former school's premises.

-The first contracts for the construction of JRL stations were awarded in September 2019.
-The contract to construct the line's Tengah Depot was awarded in November 2019, followed by the rolling stock contract in February 2020.
-The last station contract was awarded in May 2022.
-Construction of the JRL officially began with a groundbreaking ceremony on 13 January 2023.
+Contracts for the first group of stations were awarded in September 2019.
+This was followed by the award of the contract for Tengah Depot in November 2019 and the rolling stock contract in February 2020.
+The final station contract was awarded in May 2022.
+Construction of the line was formally marked by a groundbreaking ceremony on 13 January 2023.

-In May 2023, the LTA invited tenders to appoint operators for the JRL.
-In November 2024, the JRL operation contract was awarded to Singapore One Rail (SOR) – a joint venture between ComfortDelGro's SBS Transit and RATP Dev Asia Pacific – for S$750 million.
-The partnership will operate the line under an initial nine-year licensing period, with a possible extension of two years granted by the LTA.
-Such an arrangement will also be the first for a MRT line in Singapore.
-SBS Transit retains a majority share at 75.01% in the venture, with RATP Dev holding the remaining 24.99%.
+In May 2023, LTA invited tenders for the operation of the line.
+The operating contract was awarded in November 2024 to Singapore One Rail (SOR), a joint venture between SBS Transit and RATP Dev Asia Pacific, for S$750 million.
+The venture will operate the line under an initial nine-year licence, with the possibility of a two-year extension.
+The arrangement marked the first time a Singapore MRT line had been entrusted to a joint-venture operator, with SBS Transit holding a 75.01 per cent stake and RATP Dev the remaining 24.99 per cent.

+Opening

+In March 2026, the Ministry of Transport announced that the opening of the first stage has been postponed to mid-2028.
+The delay was attributed to earlier disruptions arising from the COVID-19 pandemic, as well as the challenges associated with constructing an entirely elevated railway through densely developed urban areas.
+Works adjacent to Housing and Development Board (HDB) estates, crossings over major roads including the Pan Island Expressway (PIE), and additional ground preparation required for a viaduct crossing over a canal further extended the construction timeline.
+To compensate for the delay, a shuttle bus service is planned to be rolled out in the second half of 2027, travelling closely along the line and stopping near key stations.